consoledotdev/home/content/advertise/_index.md

         name: Interview + blog post
       - text:
-          To support the launch, alongside their tool review, we published an an interview with CEO, Ev Kontsevoy who shared the background to the launch alongside a technical blog post about the release.
+          To support the launch, alongside their tool review, we published an an interview with CEO, Ev Kontsevoy, who shared the background to the launch alongside a technical blog post about the release.
 The interview and blog post together provided deeper context about Teleport 8 that provided extra insight to drive further engagement